Explainable AI needs formalization: Discussion and Outlook

+Just as ML in general, the field of XAI is fast-paced with clever novel methodological developments and empirical validation approaches being introduced each year.
+Recent advancements in confounder detection \citep{janzing2018detecting2}, generative modeling \citep{hvilshoj2021ecinn,}, and causal representation learning \citep{scholkopf2021toward,ahuja2023interventional} promise to address some of the limitations presented here.
+The systematic formalization and scrutinization of the field of XAI is a wider effort that will eventually make it possible to objectively assess the ability of approaches to solve specific XAI problems.
+This may lead to XAI-based workflows that can indeed be used to systematically perform quality assurance for ML -- and that may eventually find their way into ML production processes and industry standards.

 Theoretical and empirical analyses of simple data-generating models have shown that popular feature attribution methods can systematically fail to answer important questions about data and ML models.
-The main technical limitation of existing methods, causing false interpretations in the considered examples, is the inherent assumption of feature independence.
-More generally, the field of XAI is impeded by the current paradigm of algorithm- instead of problem-driven development and the lack of formal notions of explanation correctness.
-These limitations are shared by other XAI paradigms such as concept- or example based explanations.
-Just as ML in general, though, the field of XAI is fast-developing with novel methodological developments being introduced each year.
-Recent advancements in algorithmic recourse \citep{karimi2020algorithmic}, confounder detection \citep{janzing2018detecting2}, and generative modeling \citep{hvilshoj2021ecinn,sobieski2024global} promise to address some of the limitations presented here.
-A systematic formalization and scrutinization of the field of XAI would make it possible to objectively assess the ability of individual approaches to solve specific XAI problems.
+The main technical limitation of existing feature attribution methods is the explicit or implicit assumption of feature independence, causing false interpretations in the considered examples.
+On a more general level, the field of XAI is impeded by the current paradigm of algorithm- instead of problem-driven development and the lack of formal notions of explanation correctness.
+These limitations are not specific to feature attribution methods but are shared by other XAI paradigms such as concept- or example-based explanations.
 Researchers should formally define the specific problems that XAI should solve and design methods accordingly.
 Synthetic data with ground-truth explanations can play an important role in (in)validating XAI methods.
-This may eventually lead to XAI-based workflows that can indeed be used to systematically provide quality assurance for ML.